sent-hil/open_auth2/Readme.markdown

 Since various OAuth2 providers differ in their implementation, OpenAuth2 provides a simple plugin system to accomodate the differences, rather than 'one shoe fits all' approach.
 Facebook and Google plugins are builtin, but it is trivial to add new ones.

-There are only three requirements:
+There are only four requirements:

   1. Should be under right namespace (OpenAuth2::Provider)
-  1. Should contain #options method
+  1. Can contain #options method
-  1. Should contain #parse method
+  1. Can contain #parse method
+  1. Can contain #post method

 To use the plugin, call `Config#provider=` with name of the provider.
 OpenAuth2 upcases and camelizes the name and looks for the constant under OpenAuth2::Provider namespace.